Expedia Group: Australian false advertising lawsuit

+In a civil case spanning from August 2018 to April 2022, Trivago, a member of the Expedia Group, was found to have violated Australian Consumer Law through false advertising and was fined $32.91 million USD.
+Trivago advertised its online lodging search engine as capable of finding the cheapest deal and/or best rate, when in reality, it would prioritize listings based on their price-per-click.
+As a result, listings by larger conglomerates, including those by the Expedia Group and it's subsidies, were disproportionately represented on Trivago, even appearing more than once for each hotel.
+According to Trivago's data made public during the court case, the company presented a higher-priced room as a "highlighted choice" more than two-thirds of the time, even when a lower price was available.

-South Carolina sales tax suit
+South Carolina sales tax lawsuit

 In January 2011, Travelscape, a subsidiary of Expedia Inc. based in the Las Vegas Valley, was ordered to pay $6.3 million in back sales taxes to South Carolina by the South Carolina Supreme Court.
 Travelscape argued that South Carolina's efforts to tax online retailers located out-of-state violate the Dormant Commerce Clause.
 In a unanimous ruling, the court determined that, while Travelscape does not have physical facilities in South Carolina, frequent sales trips made by its employees and the fact that the company furnished hotel rooms in the state establish its presence for tax purposes and is sufficient to be required to pay sales tax.